AhmetCanArslan/ShizuWall/README.md

 ## I need testers for Google Play Store Release

-If you want to help me, please join this [google group](https://groups.google.com/g/shizuwall-testers/).
-Instructions are there.
+If you want to help me, please fill this [google form](https://forms.gle/bJ1vNxTa75wojk4n6) Instructions will be sent.
 Thank you!

 ### [Download from releases](https://github.com/ahmetcanarslan/shizuwall/releases)